Endocannabinoid system

 Endocannabinoids – the body's own cannabinoids

-Endocannabinoids – the “helmsmen” in the body
+Endocannabinoids – the “pilots” in the body

-Exogenous cannabinoids – the cannabinoids supplied
+Exogenous cannabinoids – the administered cannabinoids

 - Inhibition of tumor growth

-- Relieving or preventing inflammation and nausea
+- Relief or prevention of inflammation and nausea

-- positive effects in the treatment of diabetes, post-traumatic stress disorder, schizophrenia, rheumatoid arthritis, epilepsy, cardiovascular diseases, psychoses and anxiety disorders
+- Positive effects in the treatment of diabetes, post-traumatic stress disorder, schizophrenia, rheumatoid arthritis, epilepsy, cardiovascular diseases, psychoses and anxiety disorders

 Cannabinoid receptors – the signal receivers